JimTravisGoog/bigquery-reverse-geolocation/README.md

 Deployment> section when you're done.
 It's super quick and will tear down everything you created.

+## <strong>Costs</strong>
+This example uses billable components of Google Cloud Platform, including:

+* 1 Compute Engine virtual machines (g1-small) ( note this is an optinal component as you
+* Google Cloud Storage Standard (5 GB)
+* Google BigQuery (5 GB storage, 5 GB streaming inserts)
+* Google Cloud Pub/Sub (< 200k operations)
+* Google Maps API

+The cost of running this tutorial will vary depending on run time.
+Use the [pricing calculator estimate](https://cloud.google.com/products/calculator/#id=11387bdd-be66-4083-b814-01176faa20a0) to see a cost estimate based on your projected usage.
+New Cloud Platform users may be eligible for a free trial.

+The Maps API standard plan offers a free quota and pay-as-you-go billing after the quota has been exceeded.
+You can purchase a Maps API Premium Plan for higher quotas.
+If you have an existing license for the Maps API or have a Maps APIs Premium Plan, [see the documentation first](https://developers.google.com/maps/documentation/javascript/get-api-key#premium-auth) for some important notes.

+You must have a Maps for Work license for any application that restricts access, such as behind a firewall or on a corporate intranet.
+For more details about Google Maps API pricing and plans, see the [online documentation](https://developers.google.com/maps/pricing-and-plans/).

 ## <strong>Conventions</strong>

 The instructions in this tutorial assume you have access to a terminal on a